Changissnz/goals/README.md

 imperative to achieve.

 These notions on what "security"
-and "insecurity" is with regards
+and "insecurity" are with regards
 to the apparatus do not take into
 full consideration the yearnings
 stemming from those served by